-- 6.1.
+6.1.
 The scope of internal audit will extend to the entire control environment of the council.
 In order to turn this generic description into actual subjects for audit, a risk based approach is used when setting the annual audit plan.
-The format of the plan ensures there is adequate coverage of the control environment.
+The format of the plan ensures there is adequate coverage

+- of the control environment.
 Internal audit is only part of the council's assurance framework so when setting the audit plan consideration will be given to ensuring that internal audit does not duplicate the work of other sources of assurance. - 6.2.
 Where key systems are being operated, or provided, to the council by other organisations, the CAE will agree with management, whether internal audit conduct the work to derive the required assurance on the adequacy of internal controls, or rely on the opinions of other auditors.
-Where appropriate, dialogue will be sought with the CAE of the respective organisation.

-"To avoid any conflict of interest, it is made clear from the outset that management must take ownership of the resolution."

-6.3.
-To ensure there is adequate coverage when putting the annual plan together, the plan consists of both assurance and consultancy type work:
+Where appropriate, dialogue will be sought with the CAE of the respective organisation. - 6.3.
+To ensure there is adequate coverage when putting the annual plan together, the plan consists of both assurance and consultancy type work.
+Assurance work is, for the purpose of this charter, defined as the undertaking of audits within the annual audit plan.
+An opinion is reached on the adequacy of the internal control environment relating to that individual audit and this opinion is reported to management and the Audit Committee.
+Consultancy work is, for the purpose of this charter, defined as advisory and related client service activities, the nature and scope of which are agreed with the client.
+This can include general advice, being part of a project team, sitting on corporate groups or undertaking corporate improvement work.
+The plan can be broadly split over the following themes;